medic/cht-docs/content/en/apps/guides/privacy/policy.md

 ## Inquiries with Medic’s Data Protection Officer

-For the purposes of this policy, Medic’s Chief Operations Officer serves as Medic’s Data Protection Officer.
-For any inquiries, please send an email to support@medic.org with the words “Data Protection” in the subject line.
+For any inquiries, please reach out to Medic’s Data Protection Officer, by emailing support@medic.org with the words “Data Protection” in the subject line.